Scullen85/Scullen85/README.md

 ## Hi there,

-I'm currently a struggling 3rd year Software Engineering student trying to get to grips with all things computers before final year.
+My name is Shane an I'm currently a struggling 3rd year software engineering student trying to get to grips with all things computers before final year.

 <!--